stefanfreitag/azure_s3_repository_archiver/README.md

 - enabled versioning of objects
 - enabled encryption using an S3 managed Key
 - disallowing public access
 - A lifecycle configuration for the archived repositories.
-They transistion through different storage classes
+They and their versions transistion through different storage classes
   - Infrequent Access after 30 days
   - Glacier after 90 days
   - Deep Archive 180 days